 Financial instruments acquired in order to generate profits from short-term price fluctuations are classified as financial instruments valued at fair value through profit or loss.
 Financial instruments valued at fair value through profit or loss are measured at fair value taking into account their market value as at the balance sheet date.
 Changes in these financial instruments are recognized as financial income or expenses.
-Financial assets valued at fair value taking of the balance sheet takes of the balance sheet date as financial income or expenses.
 Financial assets valued at fair value through profit or loss are classified as current assets, provided the Board of Directors intends to dispose of them within 12 months of the balance sheet date.